aspose-html/Aspose.HTML-API-References/english/net/aspose.html.dom.css/istylesheet/media/_index.md

 ---
 title: Media
 second_title: Aspose.HTML for .NET API Reference
 description: The media property of the StyleSheetaspose.html.dom.css/istylesheet/ interface specifies the intended destination media for style information.
-It is a readonly arraylike MediaListaspose.html.dom.css/imedialist/ object and can be removed with deleteMedium and added with appendMedium.
+It is a read-only array-like MediaListaspose.html.dom.css/imedialist/ object and can be removed with deleteMedium and added with appendMedium.
 type: docs
 weight: 30
 url: /net/aspose.html.dom.css/istylesheet/media/